 Volatility is how much movement the market expects.
 Do not lump these together:

-Historical volatility β how much the asset actually moved in the past.
+Historical volatility means how much the asset actually moved in the past.

-Implied volatility β backed out from current option prices; what the market prices in now.
+Implied volatility is backed out from current option prices.
+It is what the market prices in now.

 When options look “expensive” or “cheap”, people often mean implied volatility, not the stock price.
 Higher implied vol usually means higher premiums and more uncertainty priced in.
 Lower implied vol means the opposite.